-13 Level Learning Outcomes Upon completion of Level 3/ the Foundation Certificate, you will be able to: 1 Recognise the range of roles that are required in a media production team and the inter- relationship between them.
-2 List appropriate sources of information to support an understanding of relevant theories, ideas and concepts.
-3 Undertake research that supports an understanding of media texts and audiences 4 Use media production skills in order to communicate information in appropriate ways to a predefined audience.
-5 Use a range of academic skills and appropriate behaviours required to be successful as a higher education student and identify areas for improvement.
-Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 1 Develop a range of transition skills to successfully study at university level.
+13 Level Learning Outcomes Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 1 Develop a range of transition skills to successfully study at university level.
 2 Engage with a range of core theoretical concepts which underpin media production and cultural practices of reception.
 3 Identify and analyse journalism formats and concepts of news values and newsworthiness, 4 Recognise and utilise journalism newsgathering and research methods to create journalism artefacts 5 Reflect critically on your individual performance and learning.
-Upon completion of Level 5 / the Diploma of Higher Education, students will be able to: 1 Research and produce journalism artefacts for audiences using recognised and innovative storytelling approaches 2 Consolidate and develop advanced media production and planning skills to reach a wide range of audiences.
-3 Critically reflect on contemporary challenges, issues and opportunities within journalism and the sports industry 4 Understand and apply legal and ethical considerations to journalistic production 5 Critically engage with and research contemporary issues related to media, culture and society 6 Engage with a range of academic, professional, and personal opportunities related in preparation for working within the journalism and communications industries.
-Upon completion of 60 credits at Level 6 / the Bachelor's Degree, you will be able to: 1 Critique a range of media and cultural concepts and practices and their impact on society
+Upon completion of Level 5 / the Diploma of Higher Education, you will be able to: 1 Research and produce journalism artefacts for audiences using recognised and innovative storytelling approaches.
+2 Consolidate and develop advanced media production and planning skills to reach a wide range of audiences.
+3 Critically reflect on contemporary challenges, issues and opportunities within journalism and the sports industry.
+4 Understand and apply legal and ethical considerations to journalistic production.
+5 Critically engage with and research contemporary issues related to media, culture and society.
+6 Engage with a range of academic, professional, and personal opportunities related in preparation for working within the journalism and communications industries.
+Upon completion of 60 credits at Level 6 / the Bachelors Degree, you will be able to: 1 Critique a range of media and cultural concepts and practices and their impact on society.
 2 Synthesize advanced creative production and planning skills to develop solutions to problems.
 3 Critically appraise the role that sports journalism plays in supporting and critiquing the sports industry.
 4 Apply professional level knowledge and skills within real world contexts to create distinctive work.
 5 Be industry ready and equipped for pursuing a career in your chosen field.

-14 Course Learning, Teaching and Assessment Strategy

-All of our taught courses align with our Learning, Teaching and Assessment strategy.
+14 Course Learning, Teaching and Assessment Strategy All of our taught courses align with our Learning, Teaching and Assessment strategy.
 This ensures that the teaching on your course will be shaped by the expertise in research and practice of our academic staff.
 The relationship between research and teaching ensures we can offer a curriculum that incorporates advances in research, emphasises the processes for producing knowledge and adopts an inquiry-based approach, designed to encourage new ideas and experimentation.
 Our strategy also ensures that the curriculum on your course will be designed and delivered inclusively.
 Our inclusive approach to curriculum and pedagogy reflects the wide range of contemporary issues which are of concern to our diverse student and staff population.
 This results in a curriculum which positively engages with and is willing to address and discuss issues of social justice and equality.
 Our approach is aimed at supporting the building of academic communities of practice and fostering high levels of scholarly professionalism in our students.
 All courses embed distinctive graduate attributes relevant to the subject and we hope that you will find your course engaging, challenging, stimulating and fun.